tyllmoritz/poke-gen2-rtc-patcher/README.md

 ------

 to build a new target you need to do the following things
-- create a folder in roms/
+- create a folder called roms/"romname"
-- place a roms/<foldername>/input.gbc file
+- copy the baserom to roms/"romname"/input.gbc
-- create a roms/<foldername>/settings.asm file
+- create a roms/"romname"/settings.asm file
 - rtc patches are only created, if _RTC is found in settings.asm
 - batteryless patches are only created, if _BATTERYLESS is found in settings.asm